larioscn/IDS6938-SimulationTechniques/Homework2/Readme.md

 * **(c) - 3pts:** Fix a random engine of your choice from part (a), and now vary five different [distributions](http://www.cplusplus.com/reference/random/) for just the psedo-random numbers.
 Again, analyze your results with graphs and statistics of choice.

-The following are five different distributions used for Ranlux random engine:
+The following are five different distributions used for Mersenne Twister random engine:

 1) Normal Distribution

-Spearman's RHO:

-2)
+2) Fisher F Distribution

-3)
+3) Chi Square Distribution

 4)